-This previous criterion on which pre-selected states have \textit{time-dependent consistency} is an operator-dependent criterion.
-By replacing the operator $\opx$ in \eqref{which4} by another operator, for example $\opv$, there are other post-selected states satisfying the \textit{time-dependent consistent} criterion.
-Again, we notice that there are an infinite set of arbitrarily post-selected states $|\egf\rangle$ satisfying:
+This previous criterion, on which pre-selected states have \textit{time-dependent consistency}, is an operator-dependent criterion.
+By replacing the operator $\opx$ in \eqref{which4} by another operator, for example $\opv$, other post-selected states are satisfying the \textit{time-dependent consistent} criterion.
+Again, we notice that there is an infinite set of arbitrarily post-selected states $|\egf\rangle$ satisfying: